Floquet-Thermalization via Instantons near Dynamical Freezing: Floquet spin chain: numerical results

 Next, we address the flow dynamics beyond the prethermal fixed point.
 We run the flow equation Eq.~\eqref{eq:Flow} using the ED method up to a fRG time $\lambda\gg\lambda_\text{min}$, and the result is shown in Fig.~\ref{fig:H1nL10}.
 After the minimum associated with the termination of the prethermal fixed point, $\Fnorm{H_1(\lambda)}$ shows additional peaks, separated by regions of exponential decay.
 To interpret the behavior of $\Fnorm{H_1(\lambda)}$, we generalize the lesson we learn from the prethermal fixed point: The flow equation Eq.~\eqref{eq:FlowH0} shows that the flow rate of $H_0(\lambda)$ is determined by the magnitude of $H_1(\lambda)$.
 When $\Fnorm{H_1(\lambda)}$ decays exponentially, it implies that the system is close to an unstable fixed point and that the flow of $H_0(\lambda)$ runs slowly.
 In contrast, when $\Fnorm{H_1(\lambda)}$ grows and attains a peak, it is interpreted as a rapid flow from one fixed point to the other.
 As we show in Fig.~\ref{fig:H1nL10}, when $H_1(\lambda)$ shows a peak, there is a concurrent step-like feature in $H_0(\lambda)$.
 Therefore, the trajectory at large fRG times can be interpreted as the flow between a series of unstable fixed-points.
 In particular, most of the fRG time is spent near a fixed point, and the transition between fixed-points only takes a short interval of fRG time.
 Therefore, it is appropriate to associate these transitions with instantons \cite{weinberg1995quantum}.

 As we will discuss in Sec.~\ref{sec:analytics}, an instanton event is associated with the reorganization of the spectrum of $H_0(\lambda)$.
 When $\lambda\gg \lambda_\text{min}$, most instantons are elementary in the sense that they only involve a pair of eigenvalues of $H_0(\lambda)$ and a single matrix element of $H_1(\lambda)$, which is amenable to an analytical description.
 As a result, $\Fnorm{H_1(\lambda)}$ shows a simple `single-peak' structure that agrees with the analytical solution in Eq.~\eqref{eq:nonlinear_solution} below.
 However, we note there are also instances where multiple instantons are close to each other, and there can be nontrivial interactions between them.
 As shown in Fig.~\ref{fig:H1nL10}, the first growth regime of $\Fnorm{H_1(\lambda)}$ after $\lambda=\lambda_\text{min}$ is one of such examples, where two instantons are close to one another resulting in a `double-peak' feature in $\Fnorm{H_1(\lambda)}$.
 In Appendix~\ref{app:Supp}, we present results for a smaller system size ($L=6$), where we were able to simulate the flow for significantly longer fRG times and access more instanton events.
 We found examples of well-isolated instantons, which continue to be well described by the theoretical results in Sec.~\ref{sec:analytics}.
+Finally, we remark that the analytical treatment in Sec.~\ref{sec:analytics} relates the width of the instanton with its height, but the exact location and the height of the instanton is determined by the microscopic details of the Hamiltonian.
+Nevertheless, we expect the first instanton to happen at a RG time scale $\lambda$ that is parametrically comparable to $\lambda_\text{min}$.